 Well, you obviously gathered, my family just loves it!
 Every time I make it it's a hit.
 It is a perfect dish for this season and I just love the fact that you can throw in quite a few veggies so even the ones that do not love veggies that much will enjoy this creamy delicious dish.

 You might think that I’m going nuts but this dish was a dish I dreamt I was having last night.
 Haha!
 My dreams do come true you see?
 Always.
 I wish winning the lottery was this easy too.

 For now, let me share this beautiful recipe.
 It’s creamy, it’s rich but not too rich, it’s yellow but not too yellow.
 It’s simply divine but not too close to divinity.
 It is a gluten-free dish, simply beautiful, warming, comforting, and truly rewarding.

-If you are a vegetarian, simple, just ignore one ingredient in there, the pork medallions of course, the rest is all yours.
+If you are a vegetarian, simply, just ignore one ingredient in there, the pork medallions, of course, the rest is all yours.
 I have used flat beans because that is what my fridge had to offer but feel free to change the veggies to whatever you have or fancy.